HsiangHung/Machine_Learning_Note/Statistical_Test/Q_Q_Plot/README.md

 ![](images/q_q_two_data_1.png)

-We consider the number of percentiles from the smaller data size on both datasets.
-In the above example, they are 25%, 50%, 75% and 100%, and make Q-Q plot based on 4 data points.
-The process is as follows:
+We consider the number of percentiles from the smaller data size.
+In the above example, they are 25%, 50%, 75% and 100%.
+Then make Q-Q plot based on the values of these 4 percentiles on both datasets.
+The processes are as follows:

 ![](images/q_q_two_data_2.png)